giulong/spectrum/docs/README.md

 ### SpectrumPage Service Methods

-By extending `SpectrumPage`, you will inherit few service methods listed here:
+By extending `SpectrumPage`, you inherit few service methods listed here:

 * `open()`:

-  You can specify an endpoint for your pages by annotating them like this:
+  You can specify an endpoint for your pages by annotating them with the `@Endpoint` annotation:

 {% include copyCode.html %}